Open-Industry-Project/Open-Industry-Project/README.md

 **.NET SDK is required for this project for the compilation of C# code**

-It is **highly** recommended to download the latest package here: https://github.com/Open-Industry-Project/Open-Industry-Project/releases
+It is recommended to download the latest package here: https://github.com/Open-Industry-Project/Open-Industry-Project/releases

 It comes with a fork that contains functions and features that are not avaliable in regular Godot.

 The contents of this repo are parts of a regular Godot project.
 You can open this project via the project manager, just like any other Godot project.

-This project is meant to be entirely contained with in the editor.
-At the moment there is no reason to "run" this project as if it were a game like you normally would for development done in Godot.

-The editor viewport(s) are where all simulations will take place.

 Use the Project Manager to create a new project.